Ellior2/Ellior2.github.io/_posts/2017-05-06-Enrichment-Tool.md

 And the [tool](http://www.yeastrc.org/compgo_oyster/pages/goAnalysisForm.jsp)

-For the first trial I copied a list of all the detected CHOYP... proteins for Sample 27 in Box 1 and all of the detected CHOYP proteins for Sample 32 in Box 2.
+For the first trial I copied a list of all the detected CHOYP... proteins for Sample 27 (Silo 2-23C at Day 9) in Box 1 and all of the detected CHOYP proteins for Sample 32 (Silo 9-29C at Day 9) in Box 2.

 For the GO aspect: Cellular component